vault27/Foundation/crypto.md

 ## Digital signature

+Consist of three algorithms

+- Key pair generation algorithm
+- Signing algorithm - takes private key and message and creates a signature'
+- Verifying algorithm - takes public key, message and signature and returns success or error

+Purposes

+- Origin authentication
+- Message integrity

 - Digital signature - this is encrypted (with private key) hash of a data - non repudiation
 - Person 1 encrypts hash of the message with its private key
+- It is different from MAC: participant can verify a message without knowing a secret key
+- Authenticated key excahnge - user signs the public key part of key exchange with his signing key
+- Mutually authenticated key exchange - when both users sign their public keys of key exchange
+- There are: RSA assymetric encription, RSA signature, RSA company

 Algorithms

-- RSA - first digital signature, de facto standard
+- RSA PKCS 1.5 - first digital signature - many issues - PKCS v2(RSA-OAEP) - PKCS v2.1(RSA-PSS)
-- Elgamal - it differs from Elgamal encryption scheme.
-Native Elgamal signature algorithm is rarely used.
-DSA is much more popular
-- DSA - extension of Elgamal, better than Elgamal.
-Can be used only for signing, not encryption
-- Elliptic curve digital signature algorithm (ECDSA) - extension of Elgamal
+  - Signing with RSA is opposite to encrypting with RSA - to sign you encreypt a message with private key - to verify signature you use public key to decrypt
+  - In reality message is usually hashed before encryption
   - Calculate a hash of the document you wish to sign; no matter the size of the input doc- ument, the output will always be fixed, for example, 256 bits for SHA256
   - Encode the resulting hash and some additional metadata.
-For example, the receiver will need to know the hashing algorithm you used before she can process the signa- ture
+For example, the receiver will need to know the hashing algorithm you used before she can process the signature
   - Encrypt the encoded hash using the private key; the result will be the signature, which you can append to the document as proof of authenticity
-- To verify the signature, the receiver takes the document and calculates the hash indepen- dently using the same algorithm.
-Then, she uses your public key to decrypt the message and recover the hash, confirm that the correct algorithms were used, and compare with the de- crypted hash with the one she calculated.
+  - To verify the signature, the receiver takes the document and calculates the hash indepen-dently using the same algorithm.
+Then, she uses your public key to decrypt the message and recover the hash, confirm that the correct algorithms were used, and compare with the de-crypted hash with the one she calculated.
 The strength of this signature scheme depends on the individual strengths of the encryption, hashing, and encoding components
+- DSA
-- Algorithms: RSA, DSA, ECDSA
+- ECDSA - EllipticCurve Digital Signature Algorithm
+- EdDSA - Edwards-Curve Digital Signature Algorithm

 ## Random Number Generation